 SIR members are encouraged to volunteer to serve on an SIR Foundation committee.
-Becoming a committee member provides you with the opportunity to grow as a physician and as a leader within the Society/Foundation and the specialty.
-Society/Foundation committees fit all areas of expertise and interest and offer opportunities to influence the practice and study of medicine, network with colleagues and participate in leadership activities.
+Becoming a committee member provides you with the opportunity to grow as a physician and as a leader within the society, the foundation, and the specialty.
+Society and foundation committees fit all areas of expertise and interest and offer opportunities to influence the practice and study of medicine, network with colleagues and participate in leadership activities.

 Clinical Research and Registries Division

-SIR and its SIR Foundation encourage members to apply to join an education or clinically-focused committee, or one of the many other committees that fit your area of expertise or interest.
-These committees offer you opportunities to influence the practice and study of medicine, network with colleagues in your field of expertise, and participate in leadership activities of the Society and SIR Foundation.LEARN MORE
+SIR Foundation encourages SIR members to apply to join an education or clinically-focused committee, or one of the many other committees that fit your area of expertise or interest.
+These committees offer you opportunities to influence the practice and study of medicine, network with colleagues in your field of expertise, and participate in leadership activities of SIR Foundation.LEARN MORE